Akash-vadakkeveetil/Devops/2. Operating systems and Linux basics/usr-permissions.md

 `sudo usermod -G admin Aksh ` - overrides every other preexisting group and adds the user to the freshly crealted group

-`sudo usermod -aG newGroup Akash - to append one more group
+`sudo usermod -aG newGroup Akash` - to append one more group

-'groups' - displays which all groups are the logged user present in
+`groups` - displays which all groups are the logged user present in

 `groups Akash` - to see which all groups user is in without logging in as that user.